CONDITIONS OF QUOTATION/SUPPLY

-6.3 Freight quotations will need to be reviewed if delivery is deferred by the Customer and bigger sizes are then delivered (see 6.
-And 7. below) or if numbers that could fit into single loads are broken up into multiple delivery events.
+6.3 Freight quotations will need to be reviewed if our preferred carriers increase their rates and/or levies before shipment, if delivery is deferred by the Customer and bigger sizes are then delivered (see 7. and 8. below) or if numbers that could fit into single loads are broken up into multiple delivery events.

 6.4 The Customer is responsible to ensure that: